magepages/mpdocs/docs/seo-m2/user-guide.rst

 * In the **robots.txt Content** field, if you choose **Yes**, the **Enable Categories** field will be shown with **Yes** or **No** option.
 * In the **Add Sitemap Link to Footer** field, in this field, select **Yes** to allow adding sitemap link to footer.

-.. _One Step Checkout extension for Magento 2: https://www.mageplaza.com/magento-2-one-step-checkout-extension/
+.. _SEO extension for Magento 2: https://www.mageplaza.com/magento-2-seo-extension/